thegambler111/CoolObsVault/01_Experience/Tmforum/DTW2021/665_Converting telcos into data driven organizations/665_Converting telcos into data driven organizations.md

 - Stimulation: Model internal state of other systems, a good stimulation will emulate the target.
 	- Goal: model the other system

-# Axiata,
+# Axiata, Telefonica, Telstra
 - 3 Questions
 	- The biggest recent government challenge and how did you tackle it?
 	- 1 piece of best practice regard the previous problem
-	- Data government challenges when combine AI, IoT and cloud.
+	- Data governance challenges when combine AI, IoT and cloud.

 ## Axiata